Dynatrace/dynatrace-operator/CONTRIBUTING.md

    git checkout -b feature/your-branch
    ```

-5. Once the changes are finished, make sure there are no warnings on the code.
+5. Once the changes are finished, make sure there are no warnings in the code.
 For debugging you can [run the unit tests](#unit-tests) and [end-to-end tests](#e2e-tests).

     > **NOTE:**
     > Unit tests can also be automatically run via pre-commit hook, installed by running `make prerequisites/setup-pre-commit`.